-Ganga River System: Detailed Map with Tributaries
+Ganga River System of India: Map & Tributaries

 The Ganga River, also known as the Ganges, is the longest river in India, stretching about 2,525 kilometers.
 It originates from the Gangotri Glacier, near Gaumukh in Uttarkashi, and is initially known as the Bhagirathi.
 The river is called the Ganga once it joins the Alaknanda River at Devprayag.

 In this article, we will examine the Ganga River System from its source to its endpoint.
 We will trace its route across India using a map, highlighting important places where it meets other rivers, known as Prayags.
-We will cover its main tributaries, such as the Yamuna, Ghaghara, and Kosi, as well as its distributaries like the Hooghly.
+We will cover its main tributaries, such as the Yamuna, Ghaghara, and Kosi, as well as its distributaries like the Hooghly River.

 Ganga River System